Palm Island Resort and Spa and Barbados

 A small island dotted with coconut palms and five white sand beaches, Palm Island Resort and Spa provides an affordable private island experience.
 It is a gloriously tranquil place surrounded by turquoise seas where you can just slow down, sit back and relax.

 Along with the hotel there are just a handful of privately-owned villas on this secluded island in the laid-back Grenadines, giving it the exclusivity of a private island resort without the massive price tag.
-Most of the rooms are set in two-storey buildings but there are also some rustic beachfront cottages, well spaced out on a wide stretch of powder-soft sand and a selection of secluded villas if you'd prefer to have your own space.
+Most of the rooms are set in two-story buildings but there are also some rustic beachfront cottages, well spaced out on a wide stretch of powder-soft sand and a selection of secluded villas if you'd prefer to have your own space.
 There are two restaurants serving local and international cuisine, a weekly Caribbean buffet and regular live entertainment.
 You can also choose to have a picnic lunch in a secluded spot.

 Although small, the island is large enough to explore on a series of walking and cycling trails if you tire of the beach.
-You can also swim, snorkel and dive with the ocean turtles, go windsurfing, snorkelling or kayaking, join a sailing trip or a sunset cruise.
+You can also swim, snorkel and dive with the ocean turtles, go windsurfing, snorkeling or kayaking, join a sailing trip or a sunset cruise.

 There are 45 rooms here with rattan furniture, crisp white linens and bright fabric throws.
 All have air conditioning and private terraces or balconies.
 The four private villas provide the most space and comfort, some with pre-stocked kitchens, panoramic views and private pools.